deepak481/atmospyre/README.md

    VITE_WEATHER_API_KEY=your_api_key_here
    ```

+   Note: You need to sign up for a free account with a weather API provider (WeatherAPI) to get an API key.

 4. Start the development server:

    ```
-   npm start
+   npm run dev
    ```

-5. Open your browser and navigate to `http://localhost:3000` to view the application.
+5. Open your browser and navigate to `http://127.0.0.1:5173/`.

-## Assumptions Made During Development
+## Assumptions and Design Decisions

-1. The application uses a free weather API (e.g., OpenWeatherMap or WeatherAPI) for fetching weather data.
-You need to sign up for an API key from the chosen provider.
+1. **API Choice**: The application uses a free weather API named as "WeatherAPI".

-2. The app is designed to work on modern web browsers and is responsive for various screen sizes.
+2. **Browser Compatibility**: The app is designed for modern web browsers and may not support older versions.

-3. The city search functionality assumes that the API provides city suggestions based on user input.
+3. **Geolocation**: The app doesn't use browser geolocation.
+The default city is set to New York, but users can search for any city.

+4. **Error Handling**: The app includes basic error handling for API calls and displays user-friendly error messages.

-4. The application stores the last searched city and its weather data in the browser's local storage for offline viewing.
+5. **Local Storage**: The last searched city and its weather data are stored in the browser's local storage for offline access.

-5. The pull-to-refresh functionality is primarily designed for touch devices but can also be triggered on desktop browsers.

-6. The temperature unit conversion (Celsius/Fahrenheit) is implemented manually without relying on external libraries.
+6. **Responsive Design**: The UI adapts to different screen sizes using Tailwind CSS classes.

+7. **Icon Library**: The app uses the `lucide-react` library for weather icons.

 ## How to Use the Application

-1. **Search for a City**: Use the search bar at the top of the page to look up weather information for a specific city.
-As you type, you'll see suggestions appear in a dropdown list.
-Click on a suggestion to select it.
+1. **Search for a City**:

+   - Type a city name in the search bar at the top of the page.
+   - As you type, a dropdown will appear with city suggestions.
+   - Click on a suggestion or press Enter to select a city.

-2. **View Current Weather**: The main display shows the current weather for the selected city, including temperature, weather condition, and an icon representing the weather.
+2. **View Current Weather**:

+   - The main display shows the selected city's name, current temperature, weather condition, and a representative icon.

-3. **Check 5-Day Forecast**: Scroll down to see the 5-day forecast, which displays the expected weather conditions and temperature ranges for the next five days.
+3. **Check 5-Day Forecast**:

+   - Scroll down to view the 5-day forecast.
+   - Each day shows the expected weather icon, high and low temperatures.

-4. **Switch Temperature Units**: Click the toggle button to switch between Celsius and Fahrenheit for all temperature displays.
+4. **Switch Temperature Units**:

+   - Click the toggle button to switch between Celsius and Fahrenheit.
+   - All temperature displays will update accordingly.

-5. **Refresh Weather Data**: On touch devices, pull down from the top of the screen to refresh the weather data.
-On desktop, you can click a refresh button (if implemented) or reload the page.
+5. **Refresh Weather Data**:

+   - On touch devices: Pull down from the top of the screen to refresh.
+   - On desktop: Reload the page or use the refresh button (if implemented).

-6. **Offline Mode**: If you've previously searched for a city, the app will display the last cached data when you're offline.
-An indicator will show that you're viewing offline data.
+6. **Offline Mode**:
+   - If you've previously searched for a city, the app will display cached data when offline.

-7. **Responsive Design**: The application is designed to work on both desktop and mobile devices.
-The layout will adapt to different screen sizes for optimal viewing.

-Enjoy using the Weather Forecast Application!
+   - An indicator will show that you're viewing offline data.

+## Performance Optimizations

+The application incorporates several performance optimization techniques:

+1. **Lazy Loading Components**:

+   - The `WeatherDisplay` and `ForecastDisplay` components are lazy-loaded using React's `lazy` and `Suspense`.
+   - This reduces the initial bundle size and improves the app's load time.

+2. **Memoization**:

+   - Components like `WeatherIcon`, `ForecastCard`, and `ForecastDisplay` use React's `memo` to prevent unnecessary re-renders.

+3. **Debounced API Calls**:

+   - The city search functionality uses a debounce mechanism to limit API calls while typing.

+4. **Optimized API Calls**:

+   - Weather data is fetched only when necessary (e.g., when a new city is selected or during a refresh action).

+5. **Local Storage Caching**:

+   - The last searched city and its weather data are cached in local storage.
+   - This allows for offline access and reduces API calls for frequently checked cities.

+6. **Code Splitting**:

+   - The use of lazy loading inherently introduces code splitting, which helps in reducing the initial load time of the application.

+7. **Efficient State Management**:

+   - The app uses React's built-in hooks for state management, avoiding unnecessary complexity and potential performance issues associated with larger state management libraries for this scale of application.

+8. **Tailwind CSS**:
+   - The use of Tailwind CSS helps in keeping the styling efficient and the overall bundle size smaller compared to larger CSS frameworks.

+These optimizations collectively contribute to a faster, more responsive user experience, especially on slower networks or less powerful devices.

+## Future Enhancements

+- Implement server-side rendering for improved initial load time and SEO.
+- Add more detailed weather information (humidity, wind speed, etc.).
+- Integrate weather alerts and notifications.
+- Implement user accounts for saving favorite locations.